Spectral Deconvolution without the Deconvolution: Extracting Temperature from X-ray Thomson Scattering Spectra without the Source-and-Instrument Function: Simulation Details

 Examples of the ray traced spectra are shown in Fig.~\ref{fig:Spectra}.
-Around 8.55~keV and 8.68~keV, there are sudden drops in the intensity of the elastic signal corresponding to the physical edges of the crystal in space.
+Around 8.55~keV and 8.68~keV, there are sudden drops in the intensity of the elastic signal corresponding to the physical edges of the crystal in space (see Ref.~\cite{Gawne_2024_Effects} for further details).
 The shape of the elastic feature has a noticeable effect on the shape of the spectra for the low scattering angles and the low temperatures, where features are narrowest.
-There is also a strong degree of asymmetry and a very extended high energy tail in the SIF due to the crystal having a Lorentzian mosaic distribution function~\cite{Gawne_2024_Effects}.
-On the downshifted side, there is also an extended tail due to the IRC.
 At high scattering angles for $T=50$ and 100~eV, the effect of the shape of the SIF is hidden by the very broad inelastic features.
 Taken together, the extended nature of this SIF and its complexity can be challenging to measure, and deconvolving it from XRTS spectra effectively could be challenging.

-Finally, the Laplace transform expressed in Eq.~(\ref{eq:define_ITCF}) is centred symmetrically around $\omega = 0$, which means a central photon energy needs to be defined.
-The choice is important since, if an error $\Delta E$ is made, an additional factor of $\exp(-\tau \Delta E)$ appears in front of the ITCF which will skew the position of its minimum.
+The Laplace transform expressed in Eq.~(\ref{eq:define_ITCF}) is centred symmetrically around $\omega = 0$, which means a central photon energy needs to be defined.
+The choice is important since if an error $\Delta E$ is made, an additional factor of $\exp(-\tau \Delta E)$ appears in front of the ITCF which will skew the position of its minimum.
 Even though the central beam energy is 8.5~keV, this is not the appropriate choice due to the asymmetric nature of the SIF.
 Instead, the SIF intensity-weighted average of the spectrometer energy is used to define the central energy of the scattering spectrum.

-If the SIF were symmetric, then this would align with the central photon energy of the beam.
+Finally, the convergence of the inferred temperatures from the figures is identified visually, given the large variety in shape and form of the curves.